domsim1/stardew-valley-deluxe-hats-mod/README.md

 ## How to Contribute

-Delux Hats is currently under development.
+Deluxe Hats is currently under development.
 All contributions would be much appreciated.
 You can contribute by:

 - Sharing an idea for a [hat](https://github.com/domsim1/stardew-valley-deluxe-hats-mod/issues/1).
 - Implement a hat or fix a bug.